Are you interested in learning more about superworms?

-On top of this, you may also notice your pet refusing to eat healthier insects and greens because it has become addicted to the tastes of the fatty superworms.
+On top of this, you may also notice your pet refusing to eat healthier insects and greens because it has become addicted to the tastes of fatty superworms.

-Counter the unhealthy nature of the superworm a little by dusting it with a supplement before feeding it your pet (just like you should do with all food).
+Counter the unhealthy nature of the superworm a little by dusting it with a supplement before feeding it to your pet (just like you should do with all food).

 Superworms are aggressive insects.

 When handling them, they will bite you if you don’t handle them properly or wear gloves, which we recommend.

 On the same lines, if you leave a superworm in the tank with a bearded dragon and the reptile doesn’t eat it right away, it may bite your pet and cause injury.

 This aggressiveness is the root of the myth of superworms (along with mealworms) staying alive after being eaten and chewing their way out of a reptile’s stomach.

 This rumor is scary but untrue.